RasaHQ/rasa/docs/multi-skill-assistants.rst

 is responsible for greeting your users.
 You can develop skills in isolation, and then import them for the combined training of a contextual AI assistant.

-An example directory structure could e.g. look like this:
+An example directory structure could look like this:

 .. code-block:: bash